Evidence of linear and cubic Rashba effect in non-magnetic heterostructure: Introduction

-Instead of the various interesting SO-based properties in $\text{LaAlO}_\text{3}$/$\text{SrTiO}_\text{3}$ heterostructure, one of the difficulty with that system is the presence of ferromagnetism at the interface and the Rashba property of the system is dependent on the magneto-resistance tuning~\cite{kong2021tunable}.
-To overcome this situation, oxide heterostructure with non-magnetic interface and stronger SOC has become the new search for the researchers. $\text{KTaO}_\text{3}$ has been found as the new generation engrossing material for captivating novel electronic as well as spintronics properties due to the presence of 5d-orbital and high Z-value~\cite{gupta2022ktao3}.
-The carrier dependence of spin precision length is shorter in $\text{KTaO}_\text{3}$ than that in $\text{SrTiO}_\text{3}$.
-This is also possible reason of choosing $\text{KTaO}_\text{3}$ as one of the promising oxide system to study the effect of SOC~\cite{nakamura2012experimental}.
-Due to the polar nature of $\text{KTaO}_\text{3}$, the surface with $\text{TaO}_\text{2}^{+}$ or $\text{KO}^{-}$ termination gives rise to naturally induced 2DEG and its counterpart two-dimensional hole gas (2DHG) at the interfaces~\cite{wang2016creating,2DHG-JMCC-20}.
-The in-built electric field at the surface of $\text{KTaO}_\text{3}$, provides an ideal system for studying RSO and recently experimental evidences have been found on the spin splitting of the surface bands~\cite{2012-kto-soc,2012-orbital-kto}. $\text{KTaO}_\text{3}$, being a polar material, has wide range of properties to be used as a substrate material for its novel surface properties~\cite{li2003surface,wang2022surface}.
-In comparable to $\text{LaAlO}_\text{3}$/$\text{SrTiO}_\text{3}$ heterostructure, $\text{LaAlO}_\text{3}$/$\text{KTaO}_\text{3}$ has larger charge carrier density at interface with high electron mobility as $\text{LaAlO}_\text{3}$ is also a polar material~\cite{zhang2017highly}.
-Besides, in the bulk state, $\text{KTaO}_\text{3}$ and $\text{LaAlO}_\text{3}$ are cubic with space group Pm$\bar{3}$m (No. 221).
+To overcome this situation, there is an ongoing effort to create oxide heterostructure with non-magnetic interface and stronger SOC, and $\text{KTaO}_\text{3}$ has emerged as an exciting alternative for its novel electronic as well as spintronic properties due to the presence of the 5d-orbital and high Z-value.~\cite{gabay-2010,hwang2012emergent,gupta2022ktao3}.
+The carrier dependence of spin precision length is shorter in $\text{KTaO}_\text{3}$ than that in $\text{SrTiO}_\text{3}$ ~\cite{nakamura2012experimental}.
+Due to the polar nature of $\text{KTaO}_\text{3}$, the surface with $\text{TaO}_\text{2}^{+}$ or $\text{KO}^{-}$ termination gives rise to naturally induced 2DEG and its counterpart two-dimensional hole gas (2DHG) at the interfaces~\cite{wang2016creating,2DHG-JMCC-20}. $\text{KTaO}_\text{3}$, being a polar material, has wide range of properties to be used as a substrate material for its novel surface properties~\cite{li2003surface,wang2022surface}.
+The in-built electric field at the surface of $\text{KTaO}_\text{3}$, provides an ideal system for studying RSO~\cite{kto-surface-rso} and recently experimental evidences of spin splitting have been found in the surface bands~\cite{2012-kto-soc,2012-orbital-kto}.
+In comparison to $\text{LaAlO}_\text{3}$/$\text{SrTiO}_\text{3}$ heterostructure, $\text{LaAlO}_\text{3}$/$\text{KTaO}_\text{3}$ has larger charge carrier density at interface with high electron mobility as $\text{LaAlO}_\text{3}$ is also a polar material~\cite{zhang2017highly}.
+Besides, in the bulk state, $\text{KTaO}_\text{3}$ and $\text{LaAlO}_\text{3}$ are cubic with space group Pm$\bar{3}$m (No.221).
 Due to the comparable band gaps and lattice parameters, $\text{LaAlO}_\text{3}$ and $\text{KTaO}_\text{3}$ are considered as very good candidates for creating heterostructure with an effective charge accumulation at the interfaces.
+Recently, there have been theoretical and experimental studies of $\text{LaAlO}_\text{3}$/$\text{KTaO}_\text{3}$ heterostructures~\cite{high-mobility-kto,varotto2022direct}.
+However, detailed first-principle study on the effect of intrinsic SOC and the possibility of RSO interaction has remained unexplored.